kevin-labtani/contact-keeper-MERN/README.md

 - setup fontawesome, css, font
 - setup app folder structure
 - make a basic navbar and set up the Home and About page

+#### Context and State for contacts

+- first we code the context and state so we have our single-source-of-thruth for our contacts
+- create contactContext, it's just to initialise our context
+- types are variables that we use to decide the actions we do in our reducer
+- ContactState import context, reducer and types.
+We put some hard coded contacts in the initialState for now before we deal with our backend.
+We'll wrap our entire app with this context provider
+- contactReducer is empty for now